ddanilyuk/KPIHubServer/README.md

 ### RozkladV2

-Looks like [rozklad.kpi.ua](http://rozklad.kpi.ua/) is migrating to new site [schedule.kpi.ua](https://github.com/kpi-ua/schedule.kpi.ua).
+Looks like [rozklad.kpi.ua](http://rozklad.kpi.ua/) is migrating to new site [schedule.kpi.ua](https://schedule.kpi.ua/api/).
-And as [rozklad.kpi.ua](http://rozklad.kpi.ua/) is not reacheable now, I created a wrapper RozkladV2 above new API.
+As [rozklad.kpi.ua](http://rozklad.kpi.ua/) is not reacheable now, I created a wrapper RozkladV2 above new API.

 ### RozkladV1

 Every 28th on every mounth crone script updates group list.
-This is a rather labor-intensive task, and if you do it more often, the [rozklad.kpi.ua](http://rozklad.kpi.ua/) protection will work and the IP will be banned.
+This is a rather labor-intensive task, and if you do it too often, the [rozklad.kpi.ua](http://rozklad.kpi.ua/) will ban your IP.

 When user request lessons for particular group, server goes to [rozklad.kpi.ua](http://rozklad.kpi.ua/) and parse lessons live.